 Benzodiazepines cause sedation and create a calming effect.
 They work by slowing down central nervous system function, though their exact mechanism isn’t known.

 While benzodiazepines are effective in treating symptoms of a panic attack, they’re generally not recommended for long-term use.
-They can lead to depression and drug dependence.
-They’re especially risky for people who’ve had problems with drug or alcohol use in the past should talk with their healthcare professional before starting benzodiazepine treatment because of an increased risk of adverse effects.
+They can lead to depression and drug dependency.
+People who have had a drug or alcohol use disorder in the past should talk with their healthcare professional before starting benzodiazepine treatment because of an increased risk of adverse effects.

 Beta-blockers treat the physical symptoms associated with panic attacks.